Best active speakers Buying Guide: Welcome to What Hi-Fi?'s guide to the best active speakers you can buy in 2020.

 There's no wireless connectivity, just RCA or balanced XLR inputs for connecting your source components.
 But they do feature adjustable controls for bass and treble, so you can fine-tune the sound to suit your room.
-Power comes from a dedicated 50W class A/B power amplifier module for each drive unit.
+Power comes from a dedicated 50-watt class A/B power amplifier module for each drive unit.

 Sonically, they're very impressive.
 There's plenty of body in the mid-range, delicate control in the treble and bags of rhythm to get your head nodding.
 They also have a keen sense of punch and drive, the timing is spot on, and the dynamic range subtle yet extensive.

-You're also spoiled when it comes to placement – the XEO 10s have a switch that optimises their performance depending on where you put them, be it close to a wall, in a corner or out in open space.
+You're also spoilt when it comes to placement – the speakers have a switch that optimises their performance depending on where you put them, be it close to a wall, in a corner or out in open space.
 So you shouldn't have to rearrange your furniture around these.

 Read the full review: Dynaudio XEO 10